For Literally No Reason, Visions of the 25th Amendment are Dancing in My Head

-Except for maybe crushing depression, who knows, I don't know why I have this Fordham Law Review paper on the 25th Amendment.
-(Probably someone wanted to daydream about removing DJT because Teh Crazee.
+Except for maybe crushing depression, who knows, I don't know why I have this Fordham Law Review paper on the 25th Amendment running through my head on a loop.
+(Probably daydreams about removing DJT because Teh Crazee.
 Which, I mean, I'd tots do the kickstarter, but I have my doubts about the efficacy of such a treatment.)

 It's only 38 pages, but if you're not the type, it gets really interesting at Section II: "A Brief History of Presidential Illness" (page 6).
 The section is just wee stories about presidents past and their troubles.
 The Coolidge story is interesting and choked me up a little, actually.
 I like stories; particularly ones that make historical figures seem real.
 Something about it, something unnameable -- ephemeral, even -- gives me some comfort and hope.